BlockFlex: A Hybrid Resilient Routing Method based on Robust Virtual Overlay for Mega-constellation Networks: Evaluation

-\textbf{Routing rediscovery.} \fig \ref{fig:eff}(a) compares the number of routing rediscovery events of each dataflow among state of the art geographic routing schemes, namely OrbitCast\cite{lai2021orbitcast} and SHORT\cite{li2024stable}, against BlockFLEX and their nBAS augmented variants.
+\fig\ref{fig:eff} (a) compares the number of routing rediscovery events per dataflow across different routing schemes.
 While the nBAS protection mechanism substantially improves routing reachability, it also introduces additional rediscovery procedures.
-The baseline OrbitCast, SHORT and BlockFLEX schemes exhibit no rediscovery, maintaining a count of zero.
+The baseline OrbitCast, SHORT, and BlockFlex (w/o nBAS) schemes exhibit no rediscovery, maintaining a count of zero.
 In contrast, enabling nBAS triggers protection routing through the cached PFS upon packet delivery failure, which activates rediscovery operations.
 In our experiments, the maximum number of backward acknowledgment attempts per route was uniformly set as $n_{\text{max}}=5$.
-Compared to the nBAS enhanced versions of OrbitCast and SHORT, BlockFLEX's aggregation of forwarding satellites into blocks reduces the number of fallback signaling processes during protection forwarding.
-Compared to the suboptimal method (OrbitCast), the proposed BlockFLEX scheme achieves a reduction in average routing rediscovery count of 36\% (1.23 vs. 1.93) on OneWeb and 61\% (0.32 vs. 0.84) on Starlink, thereby lowering overall routing overhead.
+Compared to the nBAS enhanced versions of OrbitCast and SHORT, BlockFlex's aggregation of forwarding satellites into blocks reduces the number of fallback signaling processes during protection forwarding.
+Compared to the suboptimal method (OrbitCast), the proposed BlockFlex scheme achieves a reduction in average routing rediscovery count of 36\% (1.23 vs. 1.93) on OneWeb and 61\% (0.32 vs. 0.84) on Starlink, thereby lowering overall routing overhead.